gara-z/gara-recipes/White chocolate pannacotta.md

 25 grams of butter, cut into smaller pieces

 ### Instructions
 Prepare a pot with water just enough that when placing a heatproof bowl above, the bowl is not in contact with the water.
 Bring the water to a boil.
 Prepare another bowl with a fine-mesh strainer (optional).
 Combine the sugar, yolks, and fuit juice in the heatproof bowl.
 Lower the heat of the stove so the water isn't rumbling and place the bowl over the pot.
 Double-check that the bowl isn't in contact with the boiling water.
 Whisk the mixture constantly to prevent the eggs to clot.
-It will take a hile before the mixture starts to thicken, but once it does it can go fast.
+It will take a while before the mixture starts to thicken, but once it does it can go fast.
 Once the mixture has thickened enough that the whisk leaves traces in the mixture, remove the bowl from the pot.
 Stir in the butter, piece by piece, and keep stirring unil the buter has melted and is fully incorporated.
 Optional: Once the butter has been incorporated into the curd, pour it trough the fine-mesh strainer to remove any pieces of coagulated eggyolk.
 If the mesh is very fine, you may have to press with a spatula to help the curd through the strainer.
 Cover the curd with plastic wrap and make sure to place the wrap on the surface of the curd to prevent a thick skin forming.
 Alternatively, pour the curd into a piping bag if you'd like to pipe it on top of the pannacotta.
 Place the curd into the fridge to set and chill.